Responses to Frequently Asked Questions and Pro-Pornography Arguments

 Lastly… it was once stated bluntly at the porn site ‘gag factor (dot) com’, that “Porn destroys women.
 That’s why we love it.”
 They are quite correct, pornography does destroy women — both those in the industry and those outside of it.
 It also destroys girls, boys, and all men globally, and thus all humanity.
 It is a multi-billion-dollar industry in which girls and women are commonly referred to as “bitches”, “sluts”, and “whores”, and that sells products that promote the degradation of women as well as cruelty and abuse.
 (Examples include video titles such as: “Cum Face F**k Dolls”, “Use ‘Em, Abuse ‘Em, and Lose ‘Em 19″, and “Human Toilet Bowls 3.”
 Note: All titles taken from Oct.
 2008 AVN.com charts of best selling, most rented, or most downloaded porn titles.)

 So…we can all either just sit back and let pornographers continue to wreak havoc on the human race by allowing them to continue to spread misogyny, destroy human compassion and empathy, harm innocent children, devastate relationships, marriages and families, and to fuel international sex trafficking & sexual slavery, (and let them continue to “love” doing so), or we can choose to do something about it.
-This website, the AntiPornographyBlog YouTube channel, and the AntiPornBlogger MySpace site, etc., represent the choice to be part of the solution rather than remain silent and thus be part of the problem.
+This website and all of our social networking projects represent the choice to be part of the solution rather than remain silent and thus be part of the problem.

 “Never believe that a few caring people can’t change the world.
 For, indeed, that’s all who ever have.”